How understanding customers increases stores revenue

 The retailer’s mantra: Giving customer what s/he wants will increase revenue.

 Easy enough, until the daily nitty-gritty sets in with product orders and clearing the aisle; cash register bells and a dirty floor calling out for a mop; assigning shifts and making your team happy.

-In the middle of all of this you stumble upon one of the hundreds of articles that emphasise the importance of knowing what your customer wants.
+In the middle of all of this you stumble upon one of the hundreds of articles that emphasize the importance of knowing what your customer wants.
 You think for yourself how you agree with this and will get to it as soon as this latest tax forms are filled.

 And you are correct in doing so.
 I mean, the government won’t say “sure, fill them when you can because you need to concentrate on the customer right now”.